Janesh7/CPP_DSA/Array/readme.md

 - We can initialize th earray with any value by using the fill_n command
     Ex: int array[100];
         fill_n(array,100,1); // initializes with 1

+- If we initialize an array with frewer values then  its size then rest of the array elements r 0s